Heatblur-Simulations/f-4e-manual/src/systems/nav_com/vor_ils.md

 ![dcs_map_vor_ils](../../img/dcs_map_vor_ils.jpg)

-To find the desired VOR/ILS frequency of your target simply click on the Airfield that you want to fly to and a window in the lower left corner should open.
-Under VOR you find the VOR Frequency and under ILS the ILS Frequency.
+In DCS, to find the desired VOR/ILS frequency of your target, go on the Map and click an airfield that you want to fly to.
+If available, VOR and ILS frequencies will be listed.

-> 💡 Not every Airfield has VOR or ILS systems.
+> 💡 Not every airfield has a VOR station or an ILS systems.

 ### VOR/MKR Test Pushbutton